Chaosthebot/Chaos/dev/docker/README.md

 ### Building the docker image

-To build the docker image, navigate to `dev/docker/` and run `bash build.sh`.
+Navigate to `dev/docker/`.
+Then you can build with `docker-compose build` but this is not mandatory (up will do it for you).

+Or you can run `bash build.sh` instead.
 For Windows, be sure to have docker started, then you can run `build.bat`.
 This will run the Dockerfile and produce your docker image with the name `chaos`.